mlragland/casehold_transformers/README.md

 ### requirements.txt
 this file is crucial for encapsulating the dependencies necessary to recreate a Python environment, ensuring consistency across different setups and stremlining the setup process

+### casehold.csv
+this file has been modified for the purpose of evaluating the dataset against multiple choice.
+Describe the changes to the file that are not present in the data available on hugging face.